 I think the best thing I did was to group like items, and arrange how I wanted so I knew where everything was.

 Organizing Materials - from Michal Austin

 I started an organizational system last spring that I am hoping will work.
-Gallon size ziplock baggies for Feather Assortment, Bead Assortment, ribbons, etc. all those embellishments that students love.
+Gallon size ziplock baggies for Feather Assortment, Beads, ribbons, etc. all those embellishments that students love.
 Punch a hole in the top and use one of those snap type keyrings to hold them together.
 One of my cabinets is dedicated to "throw-aways" - egg cartons, tissue rolls, Styrofoam Trays, etc. If it doesn't fit in there then I don't save it.
 This limits the amount of stuff of this nature that I save.
 I don't throw away much - large cardboard boxes get cut down into large pieces of flat cardboard.
 Another rule of thumb is to figure out how many you would need for one class (I'm still talking throw-aways) and save that plus a few extra.

 I try to organize my supplies so they are together.
 One cupboard is all printmaking supplies, one cabinet contains paint and palettes, another contains fibers.
 If there are cross-overs I try to keep those cabinets close together.
 At the high school I am in an old Home Ec. room so I have a lot of cabinets.
 I store 90% of all supplies for my K-12 classes here.